RunarSmith/volund/Readme.md

 - **Configuration Management:** Ansible for reliable, reproducible provisioning
 - **Host System:** Windows (via PowerShell scripting), leveraging WSL

+## Limitations & known issues

+- **Windows folder sharing:** When host folders are mounted into containers via Podman/Docker, the underlying filesystems differ (NTFS vs. Linux).
+As a result, running `chown` or `chmod` inside the container on these volumes may fail or have no effect.
+This is a known limitation of cross-platform volume, and impact volumes `workspace`, `resources`, and `my-resources`.

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Please open an issue or submit a pull request on GitHub.